Tribe chairman charged with bribery in casino development

 The tribe swiftly broke ground on its planned, $1 billion First Light casino in Taunton, a city south of Boston, along with Genting Group, a major Malaysia-based casino developer.

-But the project was halted amid a series of legal and political setbacks as President Donald Trump’s administration seeks to undue the tribe’s Obama-era land designations.
+But the project was halted amid a series of legal and political setbacks, including efforts by President Donald Trump’s administration to undue the tribe’s Obama-era land designations.

 Earlier this year, the federal Bureau of Indian Affairs said it would move to rescind the tribe’s 300-acre reservation designation and remove the land from federal trust.